nanreh/calendar-hack/README.md

 If you have a bugfix, a new feature, a new training plan, a UX/UI fix, or other contribution, please send a PR.
 Feel free to create a GitHub issue if you want to call something out.

+## Running Locally

+Calendar Hack is a React application.
+Using yarn, you can run it locally with: `yarn dev`

+The other standard scripts exist also: `yarn test`, `yarn build`, etc.

 ## Plans
 Training plans are represented as YAML files that are easy to create and edit.
 They can be found in [plans/yaml](public/plans/yaml/).
-A JSON schema exists at [public/schema/plan-schema.json](public/schema/plan-schema.json)

-## Running Locally

-Calendar Hack is a React application.
-It was created using [Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) with the TypeScript template:
+Plans can be validated against a JSON schema ([public/schema/plan-schema.json](public/schema/plan-schema.json)) as follows:

 ```
-yarn create react-app ch-bootstrap --template typescript
+# Install ajv
+npm install -g ajv-cli

+# Run the validator with yarn
+yarn run validatePlans
 ```
-So you can run locally with: `yarn start`

-The other standard scripts exist also: `yarn test`, `yard build`, etc.

-## Validating Plans

-The plan validator depends on ajv to validate against a JSON schema

-Install ajv
-`npm install -g ajv-cli`

-then

-`yarn run validatePlans`

 ## Converting new plans

-If you are adding a plan, you should write it in YAML and then run `./bin/convertPlans` to generate the JSON version for the application.
-The converter is written in python and requires pyyaml
+If you are adding a new plan or modifying an existing one, you should work with the YAML version of the plan.

+A simple program then converts the YAML plans to JSON for the application to consume:
 ```
 python3 -m venv my_env
 source ./venv/bin/activate
 pip install pyyaml
 python3 ./bin/convertPlans
 ```

+TODO: automate this step